Jean Grey: 1990s and 2000s

 Following Cyclops's possession by the mutant villain Apocalypse and disappearance in the conclusion of the crossover storyline "Apocalypse: The Twelve", Jean lost her telekinetic abilities and was left with increased psychic powers, the result of the "six-month gap" in plot across the X-Men franchise created by the Revolution revamp.
 During the Revolution event, all X-Men titles began six months after the events of Apocalypse: The Twelve, allowing writers to create fresh situations and stories and gradually fill in the missing events of the previous six months of continuity.
 Due to editing decisions following the success of the 2000 X-Men film, which depicted the character of Jean Grey with both telepathy and telekinesis, an explanation for Jean's altered powers in the comics was never explicitly made, though writer Chris Claremont revealed in interviews that it was intended to be an accidental power switch between fellow X-Man Psylocke, explaining Psylocke's new telekinetic powers as well.

+In February 2001, an alternate version of Jean Grey began appearing in a new ongoing series by Mark Millar, Ultimate X-Men.
 Jean was next featured in the six-issue miniseries X-Men Forever written by Fabian Nicieza, which was designed to tie up the remaining plot lines.
 During the series, Jean revisited many of the events involving the Phoenix Force and the series introduced the concept of "Omega level mutants", a category for mutants with unlimited potential, which included Jean herself.

-In June 2001, X-Men was retitled as New X-Men under writer Grant Morrison.
+In June 2001, X-Men was retitled as New X-Men under writer Grant Morrison; the series pursued a more experimental approach to storytelling and characterization.
 The title consisted of a smaller team featuring Jean, Cyclops, Beast, Wolverine, Emma Frost, and Charles Xavier.
 The overarching plot focused on the team assuming the roles of teachers to a new generation of mutants at the Xavier Institute while navigating their personal relationships and dealing with newly emerging pro- and anti-mutant political sentiments.
 Jean also made minor appearances in other titles during the New X-Men run, such as Chris Claremont's X-Treme X-Men, occasionally lending support to the characters.
+Jean Grey dies again in New X-Men #150 (February 2004).